gemma-draper/Project-Hawthorne/README.md

-# Project-Hawthorne
+# Project Hawthorne

-AiCore project 1
+This is the repo for my first project with AiCore.

+Part 1:
+Scraping drink recipes.